mithun113/Terraform/README.md

 tf state file is automaticslly store all the details about terrsaform file and script in locally but it is not safe thats why we use backend for storing and lock wit dynamodb we use s3 bucket for backend storing purpose
+.TFVARS we use tfvars for the assign values to the variables